checkuponme/info/SPOKE_GUIDE.md

 [![CheckUpOn.Me site released under the MIT license.](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE) [![PRs welcome!](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](./CONTRIBUTING.md) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md) [![!
 Security!](https://img.shields.io/badge/!-Security-red)](./SECURITY.md)

 [CheckUpOn.Me](https://checkupon.me) provides a text-distribution and outreach tool called Spoke for creating connections between volunteers and people who would like to be checked in on.
 During the COVID-19 pandemic our goal is to help where it's needed most by connecting people in need with volunteers who will be ready to take action.
 This user manual will go over the basic operating details for Spoke.
+This documentation and the Fork of spoke we are using was **heavily** influenced by our [upstream](https://politicsrewired.com/spoke/).

 # Getting Started with Spoke

 To get started with this guide you will need access to a spoke instance.
 You can either set one up yourself with the directions in the spoke repo or you can drop in on [slack](https://ckup.me/slack) and request access to one of our instances.

-Through Spoke, you can organize texting [campaigns](), which provide the structure and tools needed to connect [texters](https://docs.spokerewired.com/article/32-user-roles) in your organization with your contacts.
+Through Spoke, you can organize texting [campaigns](./SPOKE_GUIDE.md#campaigns), which provide the structure and tools needed to connect [texters](./SPOKE_GUIDE.md#spoke-contact-tool-guide) in your organization with your contacts.
 Spoke is meant to be used in combination with a CRM.
 Spoke is not a CRM and should not be used as one.

 Spoke's key features include: